A growing collection of online resources to help families keep reading and learning.

 Chris Van Dusen Reads

 Missing Mr. McGee and Dee?
-Maine author Chris Van Dusen read aloud from his home in Camden each day until the end March.
+Maine author Chris Van Dusen reads and doodles from his home in Camden.
 All of the stories are available on his Facebook page.
 Most are also posted on YouTube.

 Award-winning children’s literacy program.
 Celebrated actors and actresses read children’s books alongside creatively produced illustrations.
 Readers include Lily Tomlin, James Earl Jones, Betty White, and dozens more! [storylineonline.net]

-Draw comics with J. J. Krosoczka New York Times bestselling-author of Punk Farm, Lunch Lady, Jedi Academy, and Hey, Kiddo.
-Get a pencil and paper and learn to draw each weekday at 2pm.
-Past episodes are available anytime. [https://www.youtube.com/channel/UCObbZ-lkhRQ203mtX9ZmgtA]
+Draw comics with J. J. Krosoczka New York Times bestselling-author of Punk Farm, Lunch Lady, Jedi Academy, and Hey, Kiddo. [https://www.youtube.com/channel/UCObbZ-lkhRQ203mtX9ZmgtA]

-Doodle and draw along with Award-winning author and Illustrator Mo Willems, known for his Elephant & Piggie early readers, Knuffle Bunny, Don’t Let the Pigeon Drive the Bus, and so many others.
-Grab a pen and join him each weekday at 1pm for a live broadcast.
-Past episodes are available anytime. [https://www.kennedy-center.org/education/mo-willems/]
+Doodle and draw along with Award-winning author and Illustrator Mo Willems, known for his Elephant & Piggie early readers, Knuffle Bunny, Don’t Let the Pigeon Drive the Bus, and so many others. [https://www.kennedy-center.org/education/mo-willems/]

 Here are some guiding words from the CDC.